FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Counsel your users to use this factor wisely.
 They should pick fake answers.
 For example, if a question is "what was your first pet's name", and their first pet's name was Fluffy, pick anything other than "Fluffy".
 Anything.
 Perhaps "fido" or "killer".

 If the user is saving these answers in a password manager, may I suggest "h941TphXOL3h0ws7M0U2" or "relevance-middle-yellow-horoscope".
-The goal is prevent someone from learning the name of a childhood pet from Facebook post and using that information to gain illicit access.
+The goal is prevent someone from learning the name of a childhood pet from a Facebook post and using that information to gain illicit access.

 #### Double blind passwords